dtolnay/cxx/book/src/concepts.md

 Be aware that the design of this library is intentionally restrictive and opinionated!
 It isn't a goal to be flexible enough to handle an arbitrary signature in either language.
-Instead this project is about carving out a highly expressive set of functionality about which we can make powerful safety guarantees today and extend over time.
+Instead, this project is about carving out a highly expressive set of functionality about which we can make powerful safety guarantees today and extend over time.
 You may find that it takes some practice to use CXX bridge effectively as it won't work in all the ways that you may be